 Launch CMD or PowerShell in the Current Directory with Ease

-cmd in the PowerShell window to start Command prompt.
+cmd in the PowerShell window to start the Command prompt.
 Similarly, Windows 11 has also changed the process a bit but it is still very easy.

 Well, hope you liked this quick trick.
-Feel free to share your thoughts on this in the comment section down below.
+Feel free to share your thoughts on this in the comment section below.
 If you wish to get such tricks directly into your inbox, don’t forget to subscribe.